mmmirrra/mmmirrra.github.io/_posts/2023-08-05-MultimediaSystem-data-image-graphics.markdown

 - A color model is a way to express color in a digital environment
 - It refers to a color space that can define and reproduce each color on a computer
-  - Color space : The three properties of color, hue, brightness, and saturation, are expressed as coordinates in three-dimensional space
+  - Color space: The three properties of color, hue, brightness, and saturation, are expressed as coordinates in three-dimensional space
 - Therefore, the color model expresses color by corresponding color properties to a three-dimensional coordinate system
 <br />
 - Types of color models